LarissaHa/individual-project/README.md

 students, or weaker students to seek the company of better students to make passing the course more easily.

 3.1 - Can we predict failing/passing students and how good?

 3.2 - How evolves prediction accuracy over the weeks of the semester?

 3.3 - Can we predict better, if we only include those students who really tried to write the exam (and were not failing "on purpose")?

 3.4 - What about predicting not only 2 but 3 classes, with a "risky" category in the middle around the passing threshold?

 3.5 - What happens, if we include ILIAS data (and therefore lose a lot of records)?

+*If you have questions or found any errors, feel free to contact me!*